Paul Goldstein (tennis): Early life

-Goldstein was born Washington DC and raised in Rockville, Maryland, and is Jewish.
+Goldstein was born in Washington, D.C., and raised in Rockville, Maryland, and is Jewish.
 He is the son of Clark Goldstein, a former national table tennis champion.
 He started playing when he was nine.

 He won the USTA Boys' 16s National Championship in 1992, and the USTA Boys' 18s National Championships in both 1993 and 1994 (in 1994, defeating Jan-Michael Gambill).
 He also won the 1994 doubles championship with Scott Humphries.

-He is a 1994 graduate of Sidwell Friends School in Washington, D.C., where he was a four-time Washington Post First Team All Met selection ('91–'94).
+He is a 1994 graduate of Sidwell Friends School in Washington, D.C., where he was a four-time Washington Post First Team All Met selection (1991–1994).

 College career

 Goldstein played college tennis at Stanford University and graduated in 1998 with a degree in human biology.
 He was an All-American each year, and the team won the national championship each year.
 In his senior year he was Pac-10 Player of the Year in 1998, after a 33–2 season in which he was team captain.
+In 2023, Goldstein was inducted into the Stanford Athletics Hall of Fame.